This set of Building Construction Questions and Answers for Campus interviews focuses on “Miscellaneous Materials – 2”.

 a) Dielectric strength

 Explanation: The power to resist electric stress is called dielectric strength.
-Dielectric is used to refer to a substance which is capable of supporting electric stress.
+Dielectric is used to refer to a substance that is capable of supporting electric stress.

 2. Which of the following is not a property of a good electrical insulator?